DinoVukelic/New-Graph-for-Data-Extraction/README.md

             Next i

             '---------------------------------------------
-            ' 5) Calculate and write min/max times
+            ' 5) Calculate and write min/max times in "mm:ss"
             '---------------------------------------------
             For Each category In machineCategories.Keys
                 If machineTimes(category).Count > 0 Then
                     minTime = 1
                     maxTime = 0

-                    ' Find min and max
+                    ' Find min and max times
                     Dim idx As Long
                     For idx = 1 To machineTimes(category).Count
                         On Error Resume Next